anisurrahman072/React-Native-News-2024/Expo-News/RSC-in-Expo-Router.md

-# RSC (React Server Components) now in All Platforms By Expo Router 🔥
+# RSC (React Server Components) now in All Platforms by Expo Router 🔥

 Hey **React Native** Developers,